Stephen J. Blackwood: Career

 He has argued in defense of the integrity of the private sphere and in opposition to Obamacare.
 His op-ed in the Wall Street Journal about his mother's loss of her cancer coverage as a consequence of the Affordable Care Act was read on the floor of the US Senate and entered into the Congressional Record.

 Blackwood was the host and moderator of a conversation between Jordan Peterson and Sir Roger Scruton at Cambridge University on November 2, 2018.
 He also moderated a debate called “Happiness: Capitalism vs. Marxism” between Slavoj Žižek and Peterson on April 19, 2019.

-Blackwood is the founding president of Ralston College, a degree-granting college in Savannah, Georgia.
+Ralston College

+Blackwood founded Ralston College in 2010 as a non-profit liberal arts college and serves as its president.
+Ralston College began its first classes in 2022 for graduate students, though the college remains unaccredited.